WasiOmar/deploy/README.md

 A modern, feature-rich marketplace platform specifically designed for students to buy, sell, and exchange items and services within their academic community.

+## 📜 Project History

+This project was initially created during CodeRush 2025, a prestigious 24-hour hackathon organized by the IUT Computer Society (IUTCS) and the Department of Computer Science and Engineering at Islamic University of Technology.
+In just one intense day of coding and creativity, our team built the core functionality of this marketplace platform during the intra-IUT ICT fest that brings together talented developers to create innovative solutions.

+What started as an ambitious one-day project has since evolved into a fully-featured platform.
+After the successful demonstration at CodeRush 2025, the platform has been continuously enhanced with additional features, improved security measures, and a more robust architecture to better serve the student community.
+The current version represents a significant evolution from its hackathon origins, incorporating user feedback and modern development practices.

 ## 📸 Platform Overview

 ### User Interface